Impartial Selection with Additive Guarantees via Iterated Deletion: A Tight Impossibility Result for Approval

-which is the number of graphs with $n$ vertices isomorphic to $G$. \autoref{fig:transitive-graphs-2-3} shows the graphs in $\calG^T_2$ and $\calG^T_3$, along with their tuple representation $s(G)$ and associated values $\lambda_G$.
+\autoref{fig:transitive-graphs-2-3} shows the graphs in $\calG^T_2$ and $\calG^T_3$, along with their tuple representation $s(G)$ and associated values $\lambda_G$.
 The sums, for $n\in\NN$, of the values $\lambda_G$ for all graphs $G\in\calG^T_n$ are known as Fubini numbers and count the number of weak orders on an $n$-element set.
 The following lemma establishes a property of Fubini numbers that is readily appreciated for the cases shown in \autoref{fig:transitive-graphs-2-3} but in fact holds for all~$n$.
 The property was known previously~\citep{diagana2017some}, but we provide an alternative proof in \autoref{app:odd-graphs} for the sake of completeness. \begin{lemma} For every $n\in \NN,\ n\geq 1$, $\sum_{G\in \calG^T_n}\lambda_G$ is an odd number. \end{lemma}

 For every pair of graphs $G,G'\in \calG^T_n$ and $j\in\{2,\ldots,r(G)\}$, we say that there is a \textit{$j$-transition} from $G$ to $G'$ if $r(G)=r(G')+1$, $(s(G))_{j}=1$, and

 Intuitively, a $j$-transition can be obtained by changing the outgoing edges of the single vertex in the set $(S(G))_{j}$, including not only edges to vertices in $\bigcup_{i=j}^{r(G)}(S(G))_i$ but also to vertices in $(S(G))_{j-1}$.
 When the value of $j$ is not relevant in a particular context, we simply say that there is a transition from $G$ to $G'$ if there exists some $j\in\{2,\ldots,r(G)\}$ such that there is a $j$-transition from $G$ to $G'$.
 Observe that for every pair of graphs $G,G'\in \calG^T_n$ there is at most one $j\in\{2,\ldots,r(G)\}$ such that there is a $j$-transition from $G$ to $G'$, and that if there is a transition from $G$ to $G'$, there cannot be a transition from $G'$ to $G$.
 This kind of relation between ordered partitions has been exploited by \citet{insko2017ordered} for studying an expansion of the determinant, giving rise to a partial order on~$\calG_n^T$.
 In our context, it turns out to be relevant because whenever there is a $j$-transition from $G$ to $G'$, any impartial mechanism either selects the vertex in $(S(G))_{j}$ both in $G$ and $G'$, or in none of them.